abaddon/POC_DDD_ddmandate/README.md

 - etc..
 ### Regulation Context
 As we said previously the financial regulator ask to the firm to validate the bank account before accept the money.
 The financial firms often doesn't have a bank licence and then they can't accept money that come from bank accounts where the owner is not the customer.
 This regualation rules generate then a conseguence on the DD Mandate subscription process.
-The firm can accept DD Mandate with
+The firm can accept DD Mandate with debtor validated.
+### Payment
+The Payment context is used to manage the Payment order, the instruction receveid from the customer when

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).